bcinarli/misto/README.md

 Why Misto is Different?
 --------------------------------------------------------------------------------
-It ready to use, no installation needed.
+It is ready to use, no installation needed.
 Copy the files and add your pages.
 Misto has its own router class to parse url and show the related page files.

 You can manage displays according to different user types for demo pages with the